openedx/openedx-events/docs/decisions/0005-event-schema-serialization-and-evolution.rst

 - Full / Full Transitive: Allows you to add or delete optional fields.
 Either producer or consumer can change first.

-At this time, the current implementation of the data inside the OpenEdxPublicSignal class is split into two parts:
-There is a top-level data dict of key/value pairs.
+Currently, the schema for event bus messages in defined through two classes: OpenEdxPublicSignal and attrs decorated classes in data.py modules (`example <https://github.com/eduNEXT/openedx-events/blob/main/openedx_events/learning/data.py>`_).

+OpenEdxPublicSignal defines all the information necessary to create, serialize, and send an event.
+This includes the data to be sent and the metadata.
+The data to be sent is defined as the 'init_data' attribute. 'init_data' is a dict of key/value pairs.
+The keys are strings and the values can be of various types (the exact supported types has not be specified yet).
 These keys correspond to keyword arguments sent via the signal.

-There are also attr based Data classes.
-Some of the values in the top-level dict may include instances of these attr based Data classes.
+The attrs decorated classes (`example<https://github.com/eduNEXT/openedx-events/blob/main/openedx_events/learning/data.py>`_) are used to structure the data sent.
+Hopefully, most of the values in 'init_data' attribute in OpenEdxPublicSignal are of these attrs decorated classes.
+Some helpful information about OpenEdxPublicSignal class:

 Decision
 ~~~~~~~~

 - The ability to add new data to an event definition is being prioritized over the ability to delete information.
 Deleting will not be allowed without introducing breaking changes.

 - The top-level data dict of an OpenEdxPublicSignal can be evolved by adding new key/values.
 At this time, they will all be considered required.

 - An attr Data class will not be evolved once in use.
 If new fields are required for an event, they can only be added into the top-level data dict.

 - The above decisions result in a decision to use “Forward / Forward Transitive” schema evolution for external events.
 Although, it is possible to use “Full / Full Transitive” schema evolution and defer adjusting the rule until schema changes are required, or we add more flexibility.

 Consequences
 ~~~~~~~~~~~~